earthsaharat/RAICoreServices_PublicVersion/README.md

 ## Installation

+1. Install Python3, Django
-1. Download this git
+2. Download this git
-2. Run server
+3. Run server `python3 manage.py runserver `

 now you can run this project